 In Holland, Liberation Day is for celebration.
 But Remembrance Day in the Netherlands, “Dodenherdenking,” is for the silence of deep and painful memories, the solemnity of “We Will Never Forget.”

-Last week Liberation Day was celebrated in the Netherlands on May 5th.
+Liberation Day is celebrated in the Netherlands on May 5th.
 It marks the day in 1945 when the Germans surrendered in Holland and the occupation of the Netherlands officially ended, and with it the long nightmare of World War II for the Dutch people.

 Liberation Day, Bevrijdingsdag, is marked by celebration.
 It’s a national holiday, a happy day, a day for fun and picnics and laughter and parties.
 Everyone gets the day off from work.
 There are music festivals throughout the country.
 The day’s festivities end with a major concert on the Amstel River in Amsterdam.
 The people celebrate their freedom, democracy and joy.